kubecost/docs/using-kubecost/navigating-the-kubecost-ui/external-costs.md

 ## Configuring your query

+Once your costs have populated the External Costs page, you can additionally configure your query to view specific cost metrics.

 ### Date range

-Select the date range of the report by setting specific start and end dates, or using one of the preset options.
+Select the date range of the displayed cost data by setting specific start and end dates, or using one of the preset options.

 ### Aggregation